-Fragmentation procedure is described in 10.<ANA> (eBCS Info frame generation).
+Fragmentation procedure is described in 11.55.2 (eBCS Info frame generation).

-The eBCS Info Interval field is an 8bit undsigned integer that is the interval of the eBCS frame transmission interval in units of 100ms.
+The eBCS Info Interval field is an 8bit undsigned integer that is the interval of the eBCS Info frame transmission interval configured as dot11EBCSInfoInterval in units of 100millisecond.
+In case of using PKFA, the eBCS Info Interval field is set to 0.

+The Authentication Algorithm field is an 8bit unsigned integer that is show in Table 9-bc1 (eBCS Info frame Authentication Algorithm field)

+Table 9-bc1 eBCS Info frame Authentication Algorithm field